UI and graphics components have certain properties that you

 function pushbutton1_Callback(hObject,eventdata,handles) % hObject handle to pushbutton1 (see GCBO) % eventdata reserved - to be defined in a future version of MATLAB % handles structure with handles and user data (see GUIDATA) end

 Note: GUIDE does not automatically generate callback functions for other UI components, such as tables, panels, or button groups.
 If you want any of these components to execute a callback function, then you must create the callback by right-clicking on the component in the layout, and selecting an item under View Callbacks in the context menu.

-All callbacks in a GUIDE GUI must accept at least three input arguments:
+All callbacks must accept at least three input arguments:

 UI component that triggered the callback.